 McDaids is centrally located in the heart of Dublin, on Harry Street, just off Grafton Street.
 Its convenient location makes it easily accessible for those exploring the city's cultural and shopping areas.

 Bruxelles is a well-known bar and live music venue situated on Harry Street, just off Grafton Street, in the heart of Dublin.
-Its central location makes it easily accessible and a favorite spot for locals and tourists alike.
+Its central location makes it easily accessible and a favourite spot for locals and tourists alike.

 Bruxelles is famous for its vibrant live music scene.
 It has been a significant venue for Irish rock music and has hosted numerous bands and musicians over the years.
 The bar has a stage area where bands perform, and it's a great place to catch live music performances, especially in the evenings.